Commonly Treated Conditions

 Starting to Walk

 It is unwise to force a child to walk.
-When physically and emotionally ready, the child will walk.
+When physically and emotionally ready, the child will reach this milestone.
 Comparisons with other children are misleading since the age for independent walking ranges from 10 to 18 months.

 When the child first begins to walk, shoes are not necessary indoors.
 Allowing the youngster to go barefoot or to wear just socks helps the foot to grow normally and to develop its musculature and strength, as well as the grasping action of toes.
 Of course, when walking outside or on rough surfaces, babies' feet should be protected in lightweight, flexible footwear made of natural materials.